input-output-hk/essential-cardano-content/content/article/your-cardano-onboarding-guide.md

 *   Marlowe is a ‘domain specific’ language specially designed for writing financial smart contracts.
 It is limited to financial applications and its ‘low-code’ approach means it is perfect for experts in finance rather than in programming.

-If you’re interested in learning how to write Plutus and Marlowe contracts, you can take part in the [Plutus Pioneer](https://docs.cardano.org/pioneer-programs/plutus-pioneers) and [Marlowe Pioneer](https://pioneers.marlowe-finance.io/) training courses.
+If you’re interested in learning how to write Plutus contracts, you can take part in the [Plutus Pioneer](https://docs.cardano.org/pioneer-programs/plutus-pioneers) program.

 ### Digital identity